JuneHou/XAI_MOR_Survey/README.md

 This repository contains code to generate the XAI methods samples used in the survey, described in our MLHC 2024 paper.

 ## Code setup
 This code was developed in python 3.10 using the libraries listed in [Literature Augmented Clinical Outcome Prediction](https://arxiv.org/abs/2111.08374), which repository is [here] (https://github.com/allenai/BEEP) and [Sentence-BERT: Sentence Embeddings using Siamese BERT-Networks](https://arxiv.org/abs/1908.10084) (EMNLP 2019), which repository is [here] (https://github.com/UKPLab/sentence-transformers).
-Please follow instruction of original repository to setup。
+Please follow instruction of original repository to setup.

+After cloning the two repositories, replace BEEP/outcome-prediction and sentence-transformers/examples/applications/semantic-search/ with the two corresponding folders from this repository.

 You will also need download the model weights trained by BEEP.
 These resources can be downloaded using the following command: